awood/salmon/README.md

   provide a plaintext string, a [modular crypt format](https://pythonhosted.org/passlib/modular_crypt_format.html) style string (i.e. what `passwd` generates), False for no password at all, or null to leave the file untouched.
+* `dns`: the DNS server for the container to use.
+You may provide an IP address, a list of IP addresses, or True in which case, Salmon will copy the host machine's `resolv.conf` into the container.

 The `repos` section can have multiple sub-sections.
 Each sub-section should be a repo ID and then underneath that repo ID, you may define any option that DNF will recognize (e.g. `gpgcheck`).
 You may also define an option `inject` which will cause Salmon to write that repo definition into a file within the